tokzeedeveloper/tokzee-website-latest/NETLIFY_DEPLOYMENT.md

-# Better Friend - Netlify Deployment Guide
+# Tokzee - Netlify Deployment Guide

-This guide will help you deploy the Better Friend marketing website to Netlify.
+This guide will help you deploy the Tokzee marketing website to Netlify.

 ## Prerequisites